-This topic summarizes changes made to the REST API for Tableau Server and Tableau Online.
+This topic summarizes changes made to the REST API for Tableau Server and Tableau Cloud.
 All versions include updated documentation.

-- As a Tableau Server admin or Tableau Online site admin, you can list and change user notification preferences for your site.
+- As a Tableau Server admin or Tableau Cloud site admin, you can list and change user notification preferences for your site.
 For more information, see Notifications Methods.

 - The Data-Driven Alerts methods and the Webhooks methods were moved to the Notifications Methods page.